amanlai/stack-overflow-answers/scientific-modules/multiclass-precision-recall.md

+## How to solve ValueError: Target is multiclass but average='binary'

 The error is pretty self-explanatory.
 It is saying for a problem with more than 2 classes, there needs to be some kind of averaging rule.
 The valid rules are: `'micro'`, `'macro'`, `'weighted'` and `None` (the documentation lists `'samples'` but it's not applicable for multi-class targets).

 If we look at its [source code][1], multi-class problems are treated like a multi-label problem when it comes to precision and recall score computation because the underlying confusion matrix used (`multilabel_confusion_matrix`) is the same.<sup>1</sup> This confusion matrix creates a 3D array where each "plane" is the 2x2 confusion matrix where the positive value is one of the labels.